Typical antipsychotic: Potency

 Prochlorperazine (Compazine, Buccastem, Stemetil) and Pimozide (Orap) are less commonly used to treat psychotic states, and so are sometimes excluded from this classification.

 A related concept to D2 potency is the concept of "chlorpromazine equivalence", which provides a measure of the relative effectiveness of antipsychotics.
 The measure specifies the amount (mass) in milligrams of a given drug that must be administered in order to achieve desired effects equivalent to those of 100 milligrams of chlorpromazine.
 Another method is "defined daily dose" (DDD), which is the assumed average dose of an antipsychotic that an adult would receive during long-term treatment.
 DDD is primarily used for comparing the utilization of antipsychotics (e.g. in an insurance claim database), rather than comparing therapeutic effects between antipsychotics.
 Maximum dose methods are sometimes used to compare between antipsychotics as well.
-It is important to note that these methods do not generally account for differences between the tolerability (i.e. the risk of side effects) or the safety between medications.
+These methods do not generally account for differences between the tolerability (i.e. the risk of side effects) or the safety between medications.

 For a list of typical antipsychotics organized by potency, see below: